canonical/ubuntu-pro-client/CONTRIBUTING.md

  * Launch an instance running latest daily image of the target Ubuntu release
  * Add the Ubuntu advantage client daily build PPA: [ppa:ua-client/daily](https://code.launchpad.net/~ua-client/+archive/ubuntu/daily)
  * Install the appropriate ubuntu-advantage-tools and ubuntu-advantage-pro deb
- * Stop the instance and snapshot it creating an updated bootable image for test runs
- * Launch a fresh instance based on the boot-image created and exercise tests
+ * Run the integration tests on that instance.

 The testing can be overridden to run using a local copy of the ubuntu-advantage-client source code instead of the daily PPA by providing the following environment variable to the behave test runner:
 ```UACLIENT_BEHAVE_BUILD_PR=1```